Satellite Internet Providers: Providers, Plans & Availability

 Rural residents

-Find Satellite Internet Providers in Your Area
+Find Satellite Internet Providers Providers in Your Area

-Find Satellite Internet Plans
+Find Satellite Internet Providers Plans

-How Satellite Internet Works
+How Satellite Internet Providers Works

 Traditional satellite internet (Viasat, HughesNet) uses geostationary satellites orbiting 22,236 miles above Earth.
 Your dish sends signals to the satellite, which relays them to ground stations connected to the internet backbone.
 This high altitude creates ~600ms round-trip latency.
 Starlink uses low-earth orbit (LEO) satellites at just 340 miles altitude, with thousands of satellites forming a mesh network.
 LEO dramatically reduces latency to 20-50ms and enables much higher speeds, approaching ground-based broadband performance.

-Top Satellite Internet Providers (2026)
+Top Satellite Internet Providers Providers (2026)

 1. Starlink